testcookbook/testcookbook.github.io/book/web_testing/ruby/cucumber-ruby-watir-selenium.markdown

 </div>

 Building step definitions can be done by copying the template in yellow from the command line or building your own regular expression definition to match.
 For this example create a file called steps.rb in the step_definitions directory.

 <div class="w3-card">
     <header class="w3-container w3-blue">
-      <h4>steps.rb</h4>
+      {% include fileIcon.html %}
+      steps.rb
     </header>

     <div class="w3-container">
 {% highlight ruby %}
 Given(/^I visit Test Cookbook website$/) do